Customer-Transformation/LearningDays/codebase.md

 This is a binary file of the type: Image

+# static\logo.svg

+This is a file of the type: SVG Image

-# static\logo.png
+# static\luggage.svg

-This is a binary file of the type: Image
+This is a file of the type: SVG Image

-# static\marker-06.png
+# static\marker.svg

-This is a binary file of the type: Image
+This is a file of the type: SVG Image

 # static\Mingle.png

 This is a binary file of the type: Image

+# static\minus.svg

+This is a file of the type: SVG Image

 # static\nama.png